imranfadhil/pp_portfolio/04_UK_CNS_30-7/README.md

 *   **Permeability Modeling**: A machine learning model is trained to predict permeability (PERM) along the entire logged interval.
     *   **Features**: The model uses a combination of raw well logs (e.g., GR, RHOB, NPHI) and derived petrophysical properties (VCLAY, PHIT, FZI) as input features.
     *   **Training**: The model is trained and validated using the core permeability data as the ground truth.
-    *   **Prediction**: Once trained, the model generates a continuous, high-resolution permeability log, which is crucial for understanding reservoir performance, especially in a low-matrix-permeability system like this chalk reservoir.
+    *   **Prediction**: Once trained, the model generates a continuous, high-resolution permeability log, which is crucial for understanding reservoir performance.
+This model predicts matrix permeability; fracture permeability must be considered separately.

 * **Validation against CPERM**